SakibAhmedShuva/COCO-JSON-Annotation-Master/README.md

    ```
    cd COCO-JSON-Annotation-Master
    ```
-3. Open Notebook: COCO_Json_Annotation_Actions.ipynb
+3. Open Notebook: COCO_Json_Annotation_Master.ipynb

 ## Main Functions

-### 1. Check All Annotations
+### 1. Check and Display All Annotations

 Displays details of all annotations in the COCO JSON file, including annotation ID, image ID, category ID, segmentation, area, bounding box, and crowd flag.

-### 2. Count and List Labels
+### 2. Count and List Available Labels

 Counts occurrences of each category and lists all unique labels alphabetically with their counts.

-### 3. Search Images by Label
+### 3. Search Labels in Images

 Allows searching for images containing a specific label, displaying image IDs, file names, and found labels.

-### 4. Remove Annotations
+### 4. Remove Labels

-Removes complete annotations for specified categories from the dataset.
+Removes complete annotations for specified categories / labels from the dataset.

-### 5. Merge Annotations
+### 5. Merge Categories / Labels

-Merges similar annotation categories into a single category.
+Merges categories / labels into a single category.

 ### 6. Rename Labels

-Renames category labels based on a provided mapping.
+Renames single or multiple category / labels at once based on a provided mapping.

 ## Contributing